John Bonham: Early life

+Career

 Led Zeppelin

 After the breakup of the Yardbirds in July 1968, guitarist Jimmy Page formed another band and recruited Plant, who in turn suggested Bonham.
-Page's choices for drummer included Procol Harum's B.J.
-Wilson and Paul Francis.
+Page's choices for drummer included Procol Harum's B. J. Wilson and Paul Francis.
 However, on seeing Bonham drum for Tim Rose at a club in Hampstead, north London, in July 1968, Page and manager Peter Grant were convinced he was perfect for the project, first known as the New Yardbirds and later as Led Zeppelin.
 Bonham was initially reluctant.
 Plant sent eight telegrams to Bonham's pub, the "Three Men in a Boat", in Walsall, which were followed by 40 telegrams from Grant.
 Bonham was also receiving more lucrative offers from Joe Cocker and Chris Farlowe but he accepted Grant's offer.
 He recalled, "I decided I liked their music better than Cocker's or Farlowe's."

 During Led Zeppelin's first tour of the United States in December 1968, Bonham became friends with Vanilla Fudge's drummer, Carmine Appice.
 Appice introduced him to Ludwig drums, which he then used for the rest of his career.
 His hard hitting was evident on many Led Zeppelin songs, including "Moby Dick" (Led Zeppelin II), "Immigrant Song" (Led Zeppelin III), "When the Levee Breaks" (Led Zeppelin IV), "Kashmir" (Physical Graffiti), "The Ocean" (Houses of the Holy), and "Achilles Last Stand" (Presence).
 Page let Bonham use a double bass drum in an early demo of "Communication Breakdown" but scratched the track because of Bonham's "over-use" of it.
 The studio recording of "Misty Mountain Hop" captures his dynamics, similarly exhibited on "No Quarter".
 On cuts from later albums, Bonham handled funk and Latin-influenced drumming.
 Songs like "Royal Orleans" and "Fool in the Rain" are examples, respectively displaying a New Orleans shuffle and a half-time shuffle.

 His drum solo, first entitled "Pat's Delight", later "Moby Dick", often lasted 20 minutes.
 In some sections, he used his bare hands on his drums to imitate the sound of a phased hand drum.
 Bonham's sequence for the film The Song Remains the Same featured him in a drag race at Santa Pod Raceway to the sound of his solo, "Moby Dick".
 In Led Zeppelin tours after 1969, Bonham included congas, orchestral timpani and a symphonic gong.